Value Creation Diagnostic

 Scale & Integrate

 Expand automation to additional processes.
 Begin application modernization sprints for the highest-drag legacy systems.
 Integrate data pipelines for unified reporting.
-Measure and report actual EBITDA impact against projections.
+Measure and report KPI movement, adoption, cycle-time change, risk reduction, and cost discipline against the original thesis.

 Lock in governance and monitoring.
-Document savings for LP reporting.
+Document what changed, what is measurable, and what still needs operator judgment.
 Build the repeatable playbook for roll-out across additional portfolio companies.
 Transition to steady-state operations with measurable KPIs.

 Why This Moment Matters for PE Operating Teams